-The interaction history of each user will be series of timestamped data records containing the pages visited in the online platform, the self-administered scales and questionnaires fulfilled online, exposure-relevant online behaviors, the types of devices used by the user (including the IoT devices like smartwatches), online telepresence and training sessions, and the performance of the user on the online award system (gamification campaign).
+The interaction history of each user will be series of timestamped data records containing the types of devices used by the user, the online telepresence modules visited, and functions accessed sessions, durations, and the interaction history of the user with the telepresence tool.

 The traces of the online activity of the users will be collected during the use of the Ageing@Work platform.
 A set of targeted interaction events will be stored in log files and in the system database in realtime.
-Users will have access to their personal interaction history records through a 'personal timeline' view.
 The volume of the data collected will be analogous to the number of users who will participate in the pilot studies in ANEFA and SIEMENS.
 Those datasets will be useful to the recommender component in order to produce personalized notifications (accessed also thought he mirroring avatar), and to the researchers in order to perform comparative research and studies (behavioral analytics).
-Moreover, European Commission services and agencies might find those datasets useful.
+Moreover, European Commission services and agencies might find those datasets useful, in the context of remote collaboration among workers.

 The data produced by the online behavior of the platform users will be treated by a metadata model used to describe user online monitoring collections.
 Those will include data collected as a result of the user's interaction with the platform and its peripheral components on a regular basis.
-An open source web analytics platform will be used on top of the Ageing@Work platform to track online visits, like Matomo for example.
+An open source web analytics platform will be used on top of the Ageing@Work platform to track online visits, like Matomo3 for example.
 Thus, the Report Metadata API Methods or similar will be used to return the report containing the processed metrics, the analytics data and all other additional information.
 The visual analytics page of the monitoring platform will support searches on the data collections using criteria provided by the platform administrators and consortium researchers.
 Specific filters, based on the metadata elements (like start and end dates, user categories, types of interaction events etc.), will allow to refine the search across datasets.

-&lt;sup>3 https://en.wikipedia.org/wiki/Matomo\(software)
+3 https://en.wikipedia.org/wiki/Matomo(software)